stevegt/grid-cli/v2/DESIGN.md

 - Update the sections with any additional questions or areas of exploration that arise during implementation and testing.
 - Refine the glossary to include more specialized terms and concepts as they arise in the documentation.
 - Incorporate visual aids (e.g., diagrams, flowcharts) to enhance understanding of system architecture and data flow.

+2. **Acceptance as Promise**:
+    - The kernel treats the acceptance of a message as a promise.
+The `Accept()` function returns a promise message instead of a simple boolean, allowing for richer interactions and more detailed responses.
+    - This promise message contains meta-information about the module's capabilities and the conditions under which it will handle the message.

+3. **Fulfillment and Accountability**:
+    - Once a module accepts a message (thereby making a promise), it is expected to handle the message correctly.
+If `HandleMessage()` fails after `Accept()` returns true, it is considered a broken promise.
+    - The kernel can track broken promises, enabling dynamic rerouting of requests and de-prioritizing unreliable modules.

+### Cache and File System

+1. **Cache as Filesystem**:
+    - The cache uses filesystem separators (`/`) between each key component, and arguments are URL-encoded to ensure safe and consistent storage.
+    - The kernel's local cache itself is implemented as a built-in module, ensuring uniform handling of cache lookups and module consultations.

+2. **Integration with OPFS**:
+    - The kernel uses the Origin Private File System (OPFS) for disk file access, providing a secure and performant storage backend.
+    - The `afero` library is used to abstract filesystem interactions, allowing flexibility in choosing storage backends.

+## Message Structure

+- The `Message` structure includes the promise as the first element in the `Parms` field.
+Recipients route or discard messages based on the leading promise.

+## Why (or Why Not) the Message Structure Should Have Module Hash as the Second Element

+### Why the Module Hash Should Be the Second Element:

+1. **Efficient Routing**: Including the module hash as the second element helps in efficiently routing the message to the correct module.
+This makes the lookup faster as the kernel can quickly identify which module is responsible for handling the message.

+2. **Clarity and Determinism**: By specifying the module hash right after the promise hash, the message structure becomes more deterministic.
+It ensures that the correct module is always targeted, reducing ambiguity and potential errors.

+3. **Security and Trust**: Having the module hash helps in verifying that the message is being handled by the appropriate module.
+This strengthens the security model by ensuring that promises are fulfilled by trusted modules.

+4. **Modularity**: This structure supports a highly modular system where each module can clearly advertise which promises it can handle, leading to better organization and maintainability.

+### Why the Module Hash Should Not Be the Second Element:

+1. **Flexibility**: Some might argue that having a fixed slot for the module hash reduces flexibility.
+If the system evolves to use a different routing mechanism, this fixed structure might hinder adaptability.

+2. **Overhead**: Including additional hashes in the message might increase the message size slightly, adding a minor overhead.
+However, this trade-off is often negligible compared to the benefits in routing efficiency and security.

+Overall, while there are minor trade-offs, including the module hash as the second element right after the promise hash greatly enhances the system’s efficiency, clarity, security, and modularity.